Products of Farey Fractions

-Properties (P1) and (P2) trivially hold for $\ord_p(\F_n)$ $k =1$.
-We have verified by gathering data that Properties (P1), (P2) hold for $k=2$ all primes $p <1000$.
-We have verified that Hypotheses (P1), (P2) hold for $p=2$ for exponents $1 \le k \le 15$ and holds for $p=3$ for exponents $1\le k \le 10$.
+Properties (P1) and (P2) hold for the $k =1$ case of $\ord_p(\F_n)$.
+We have verified computationally that Properties (P1), (P2) hold for all primes $p <1000$ when $k=2$.
+We have verified that Hypotheses (P1), (P2) hold for $p=2$ for exponents $1 \le k \le 15$ and that for $p=3$ for exponents $1\le k \le 10$.